emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 My God!
 It really looks like git didn't like this ``push`` .
-In the very long error message git is saying that it may not ``push`` a ``branch`` currently "*checked out*\ ": the problem doesn't like to be in``push`` itself, but in the fact that on the other ``repository`` your colleague did ``checkout experiment``.
+In the very long error message git is saying that it may not ``push`` a ``branch`` currently "*checked out*\ ": the problem doesn't seem to be in``push`` itself, but in the fact that on the other ``repository`` your colleague did ``checkout experiment``.

-THis issue could continously happen, if you don't know how to face it, therefore we will soon dedicate a little time to it.
+This issue could continously happen, if you don't know how to face it, therefore we will soon dedicate a little time to it.
 For now, repair gently asking your colleague for moving on another branch and repeat ``push``.